coderefinery/template-workshop-webpage/index.md

 helpers:
  - Helper 1
  - Helper 2

+# contact email address
 contact: instructor1@university.com

+# normally no need to modify this
 goals:
     The aim of this course is to demonstrate to and familiarize the workshop participants with best practices and tools in modern research